egn-egn/egn-egn.github.io/index.md

 ### The Ambient

 I'm assuming that you already have Wazuh instaled and working.
 I'm working with a "All in one" installation in my kali vm, you can follow with any Linux distribution you like.
-If you are working with Wazuh distribud in clusters, you will have to replicate the entire configuration on all the node managers.
+If you are working with Wazuh distribud in clusters, you will have to replicate the entire configuration on all the node managers that you want the integration to work.

 ### Creating a webhook